reighlan/zombies/memory-bank/implementation-plan.md

 **Step 10: Implement Basic Movement**

-* **Instruction**: In client/main.js, add keyboard controls (WASD) to update the local player’s x and z positions and send them to the server via Colyseus send.
+* **Instruction**: In client/main.js, add keyboard controls (WASD) to update the local player's x and z positions and send them to the server via Colyseus send.
 * **Details**: Send updates on key press/release; the server broadcasts them to all clients.
 * **Test**: Move a player in one tab (e.g., press W) and confirm the cube moves in both tabs, maintaining synchronized positions.